dfelinto/blender-manual/manual/interface/controls/nodes/introduction.rst

    :Menu:      :menuselection:`Add`
    :Shortcut:  :kbd:`Shift-A`

-Nodes are added via the *Add* menu which can be accessed from the Editor's Header or using shortcut.
+Nodes are added via the *Add* menu in the editor's header or using a keyboard shortcut.

-Nodes can also be added by dragging a connection from an existing node's input or output socket and dropping the connection above an empty space instead connecting to another socket.
+Nodes can also be added by dragging a connection from an existing node's input or output socket and dropping the connection above an empty space instead of connecting to another socket.
 This action will open a search menu with a list of compatible nodes and their sockets that can be added and connected to the existing node.
-Confirming the menu selection will add the node which can be moved and placed in the node tree space.
+Confirming the menu selection will add the node which can then be moved and placed.